-In case of emergencies (hurricane, earthquake, wildfire, tornado, floods, etc.), do you actually know how and when to protect yourself?
+Do you know how and when to protect yourself in case of emergencies (hurricane, earthquake, wildfire, tornado, floods, etc.)?
 How about your home and family?

 You must have heard lots of contradicting information over the years and hoped not to hear the same mishap or damage or broken homes stories ever again.
 No one can tell what will happen next.

-Indeed, and the best weapon during times of natural disaster and man-made threats is to study these phenomena, make a plan and never forget to always prepare for a survival or an emergency kit no matter what kind of disaster you might encounter.
+Indeed, and the best weapon during times of natural disaster and artificial threats is to study these phenomena, make a plan and never forget to always prepare for survival or an emergency kit no matter what kind of disaster you might encounter.

 - During an Emergency

-If you want you and your family to get the chance of survival during times of emergencies, then keep calm.
+If you want you and your family to get the chance to survive during times of emergencies, then keep calm.
 Think before doing anything else and try to comfort others.

-Remember, that you need to maintain a prudent mind in times of disaster and it will be handled best without panic and fright.
-If you panic, then you will only make the situation worse, and even perhaps make everyone stressful.
+Remember that you need to maintain a prudent mind in times of disaster, and it will be handled best without panic and fright.
+If you panic, then you will only make the situation worse and even perhaps make everyone stressed.
 Keeping calm and collected can have a positive impact on everyone involved.

 - After an Emergency

-Being disoriented and confused after a catastrophe or any kind of disaster, is a common thing, but remember, the best way to get hold of the situation is to keep your calm.
+Being disoriented and confused after a catastrophe or any disaster is a common thing, but remember, the best way to get hold of the situation is to keep your calm.